raminmohammadi/MLOps/Labs/GCP_Labs/Vertex_AI/Lab-2/README.md

 Two ways discussed here are:
 - Using AutoML
 - Using Pre-built containers

+You can watch the toturial video for this lab on out channel [Video](https://youtu.be/7XU9GSkW9VU)

 ## 1. End-to-End using AutoML
 Dataset used is https://www.kaggle.com/datasets/taweilo/mba-admission-dataset **Steps:**